 Cominar and Centro Investments are partners in "Terrains Centropolis S.E.C.".
-This limited partnership was formed during the third quarter of 2020 and was wholly-owned by Cominar at the time.
-During the fourth quarter, Cominar sold 50% of its interest in the limited partnership to Centro Investments in order to carry out a large-scale residential development project, Phase 1 of which should begin in 2021.
+This limited partnership was formed during the third quarter of 2020 and was wholly owned by Cominar at the time.
+During the fourth quarter of 2021, Cominar sold 50% of its interest in the limited partnership to Centro Investments in order to carry out a large-scale residential development project.
+This 530 units residential development is at the formal approval stage with the City of Laval, and Phase 1 is expected to commence in Q2 2022.

-Ten transit-oriented retail properties have been identified as offering intensification opportunities with potentially 12,700 residential units.
-Cominar has been very pro-active in meeting with the different municipalities involved and the response has generally been positive.
+Ten transit-oriented retail properties have been identified as offering intensification opportunities with potentially 14,430 residential units, subject to up-zoning.
+Throughout 2021, Cominar has continued to be very pro-active in meeting with the different municipalities involved and has made significant progress on the various master plans.
+At Galeries de Hull, Cominar is now at the stage of meeting with the city on a master plan significantly optimized for the site and in continuity with the requalification of the sector which is currently underway.

 The cities understand and support Cominar's densification and mixed-use vision.
-See to this effect "Retail Properties Under Construction and Development Projects" in the 2020 MD&A which is available on SEDAR at www.sedar.com.
+See to this effect "Retail Properties Under Construction and Development Projects" in the 2021 MD&A which is available on SEDAR at www.sedar.com.